 Norges Vel is working with sustainable business development within agriculture, aquaculture, and renewable energy.
-The goal is to promote thriving local communities through utilising resources and make sure that the value created is invested locally.
-The methods used are the same as during the founding in 1809: Cooperation, sharing of knowledge and business development.
+The goal is to develop thriving local communities through utilising local resources and ensuring that the value created is invested locally.
+The methods used are the same as when founded in 1809: Cooperation, sharing of knowledge and business development.

 Climate change is pushing the need for more sustainable businesses that can take over from the petroleum industry.
 This requires restructuring, and Norges Vel sees that greener businesses like agriculture and renewable energy will be creating employment opportunities and revenue for communities in the future.